 The Mid-Autumn Festival is just around the corner!
-Also known as the Moon Festival, Mid-Autumn Festival In Hong Kong will take place on September 10, 2022.
+Also known as the Moon Festival, the Mid-Autumn Festival in Hong Kong will take place on October 6, 2025.
 Get into the spirit and celebrate the festive event with traditional mooncakes, colorful lanterns, dragon dances, and so much more!

 More Mid-Autumn Festival Fun!